hoppersroppers/fundamentals/LinuxCommandLine/2-OperatingSystems.md

 # Operating Systems

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/UoaR2bzFDKE?wmode=opaque" width="640"></iframe>What
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/UoaR2bzFDKE?wmode=opaque" width="640"></iframe>

-is an operating system or OS?
+What is an operating system or OS?

 Most likely, just based off of your everyday use you have a pretty good idea about how to use Windows.
 However, what we are about to go over is